mesibo/python/README.md

 ### Sending Messages

-To send messages,you can use `send_message` real-time API for which you will need destination user, message id and message itself.
+To send messages, you can use `send_message` real-time API for which you will need destination user, message-id, and the message itself.

 Invoke the following function from your code to send a message
 ```python